-Conner Bottomly focuses on complex commercial litigation as part of Dunn Carney’s Litigation Team.
+Conner Bottomly focuses on complex commercial litigation as part of Dunn Carney’s Litigation Team in Portland, Oregon.
 He is results driven and takes a creative and pragmatic approach to help his clients resolve their disputes efficiently.
-Conner represents both plaintiffs and defendants in a variety of matters, including employment, business, real estate and personal injury.
-He is licensed in Oregon and Washington and practices in both state and federal court.
+As a commercial litigation attorney, Conner represents both plaintiffs and defendants in a variety of matters, including employment, business, real estate and personal injury.
+He is licensed in Oregon, Washington and Montana, and practices in both state and federal court.
 Conner participates in every aspect of litigation, including drafting and arguing dispositive court motions, assessing legal, procedural and trial risk, and preparing for mediation, arbitration and trial.

 Before law school Conner worked with at-risk youth on a ranch in Montana.
-In his free time Conner likes to play soccer, support the Portland Timbers, and backcountry ski.
+In his free time away from the law firm, Conner likes to play soccer, support the Portland Timbers, and backcountry ski.

 US.
 District Court for the District of Oregon, 2019